mitpatellife-beep/V-tach/README.md

 kagglehub

-Install with:
+Install dependencies:

 pip install -r requirements.txt

-4. Reproducibility Notes
+4. Reproducibility Notes (Deterministic Seeds — REQUIRED)

-The code sets:

-numpy, random, and torch seeds
+This project enables full deterministic reproducibility by setting seeds for all major frameworks:

+Python random

+NumPy

+PyTorch (CPU)

-CUDA deterministic flags (if GPU available)
+PyTorch CUDA (with deterministic backend settings)

-These ensure that experiments are repeatable across runs.
+These seeds are initialized at the top of the notebook in the “Reproducibility” section so that all model training runs are repeatable across environments.

 5. How to Run (Google Colab Recommended)
 Step 1 — Open the Notebook